 It promises a realistic, virtual world in which the experiences from our current life are not only possible but customizable: working, learning, interacting with people, playing, shopping, going out or travelling.

-That also includes an economy of its own: creating, distributing, trading and consuming goods and services.
+That also includes its own economy: creating, distributing, trading and consuming goods and services.

 Immersive virtual spaces already called ´metaverses´ where people meet, interact, play games and even attend concerts exist already, created by gaming companies.